-Take a look at this photo gallery to get a sense of what makes this area so precious, and why we need to protect Utah's Bears Ears National Monument.
+Get a sense of what makes this area so precious and why we need to protect it

 Bears Ears National Monument was virtually eliminated by the Trump administration in 2017, putting priceless archaeological sites in danger.
 Currently, the Department of the Interior is developing a plan that threatens this southern Utah landscape even more broadly.

 The movement to designate the monument in the first place was spearheaded by a coalition of Native American tribes seeking to ensure permanent protection for more than 100,000 priceless archaeological and cultural sites in the area.
 It was those tribes that petitioned President Obama to establish Bears Ears National Monument, and it is those tribes who are leading the fight to defend it today.

 In addition to its cultural significance, Bears Ears is a hot-spot for outdoor recreation like hiking, camping, rock-climbing and backpacking, and a stunning wildland containing habitat for pronghorn antelope, mountain lions, bighorn sheep, black bears, peregrine falcons and other wildlife.

 Despite its irreplaceable value, Bears Ears is under attack—threatened by looting, vandalism and development.
 Some politicians in Utah claim to care about this remarkable landscape, but they have not followed through on comprehensive plans to protect it, or its physical chronicle of millions of years of natural and human history.

 Bears Ears' namesake is a pair of sandstone-fringed buttes jutting about 2,000 feet up from the mesa.